 Engine wise, the sky is the limit.
-The amount of power is not important, at least not for beginners.
+The amount of power is not that important, at least not for beginners.

 Since we consider you a beginner, we will not go into details on how to fit a locked slip differential, stiffened suspension, lightening the car or tuning the engine.
 What you have it's what you'll use, provided you meet the above mentioned requirements.
-What you must have, before you get started, is safety equipment.
+What you must own, before you get started, is safety equipment.
 Aside for the obvious fire extinguisher, don't forget to get a helmet and a harness.
 A roll cage is also recommended.

 Done without due diligence, this method may severely damage your car.
 The most exposed are the axles and the wheels themselves.

 You can use the car's own weight to start a drift.
 After you've reached a reasonable high speed, decelerate suddenly to throw the car's weight onto the front wheels.
 When you feel the rear of the car getting lighter, steer into the corner.
 This will throw the car's back wheels to the opposite side of the turn.
 You will need a decent amount of self control and acceleration bursts to come out of the drift unscathed.

 Remember, this technique is only possible at high speeds, so if you mess it up...

 INERTIA (FEINT DRIFT)